 - Eating during the session.
 Another sign of disrespect and laziness, there’s no reason for a trainer to eat during a session in front of a client.
 I know from the days of having eight people straight through that the schedule is no excuse for this behavior.
 The proper way for a trainer to handle this situation is to take 5 minutes before a session starts and explain to their client that they’ve had 4 or 5 straight sessions and that they need to grab an energy bar or a fruit.
 Even now, if I’m booked solid and if I need to grab a fruit, I’ll do so when my client needs to get water or is on a 3-minute break.

 This list focuses on “big picture” issues with regard to a trainer’s behavior and quite frankly, frequently trainers who act in any or all of these unprofessional manners haven’t received proper training.
 In many cases, personal trainers are freelancers who answer only to themselves.
 However, whether a trainer works for a facility or is an independent contractor there is no excuse for them to not treat their clients in a professional manner.

 If you run across any of these behaviors, perhaps you can suggest to your trainer that he/she not do whatever it is that is violation of my “rules” and see how they react.
 Give them the benefit of the doubt.
 They may apologize and agree that they shouldn’t have done whatever it was.
 But if they get annoyed or blow you off, you may want to consider looking for another trainer.

-the client.
+Remember, you’re the client.
 You paid to have someone work with you exclusively for a session.
 Don’t be afraid to make sure your personal trainer gives you what you’re paying for and for what they are obligated to provide.